Zubdata/Google-Maps-Scraper/README.md

 # Zubdata - Google Maps Scraper

 Welcome to the Zubdata GitHub Google Maps Scraper repository, an open-source GUI tool built in Python.
 This tool allows you to extract data from Google Maps using a user-friendly interface.
-Documentation and Exe of this tool can be found at this <a href="https://zubdata.com/google-maps-scraper">link</a>
+Documentation and Exe of this tool can be found at this [link](https://zubdata.com/google-maps-scraper) 🔗

 ## Features

-- User-friendly graphical interface for easy navigation and interaction.
+- User-friendly graphical interface for easy navigation and interaction. 😊
 - Scrapes various data from Google Maps, such as business names, addresses, phone number, website, ratings, and total reviews.
-- Fast and efficient
+- Fast and efficient 🚀

 ## Repository Structure